10 Incredible Nova Scotia Towns That Need to be on Your Radar

 Ingonish

-There are a lot of places to visit in Nova Scotia, but not all of them are quite as breathtaking as Ingonish, a Canadian rural community in the northeastern coast of Cape Breton Island on the Cabot Trail not too far from Baddeck which is also on this list.
+There are a lot of places to visit in Nova Scotia, but not all of them are quite as breathtaking as Ingonish, a coastal, rural community on the northeastern coast of Cape Breton Island on the Cabot Trail not too far from Baddeck which is also on this list.

 When you visit Ingonish, don’t forget to check out these things to see in Nova Scotia’s picture-perfect town: Cape Smokey Provincial Park, Ingonish Beach, Green Cove, Black Cove, and Ski Cape Smokey.